1958 1959 1960 1961 1962 1963 1964 1965 1966 1967 1968 1969 1970 1971 1972 1973 1974 1975 1976 1977

 Entered chart 19 Feb 1960; Highest Position: 22; Weeks on chart: 8.

-Frank Ifield was born on 30 Nov 1937 in Coventry, England.
+Frank Ifield (30 Nov 1937 - 18 May 2024) was born in Coventry, England.
 After the war, he and his parents went to live near Sydney, Australia.
 He enjoyed singing, and by his late teens he was a popular performer in Australia.
 He decided to return to the UK in 1959.
 His first hit came in 1960 (see year 1960, song 15), but 1961 was blank so far as hits were concerned.
-But in 1962 he made a real chart breakthrough with his million-selling Number One hit, "I Remember You", which remained at Number One for seven weeks.
+However, in 1962 he made a real chart breakthrough with his million-selling Number One hit, "I Remember You", which remained at Number One for seven weeks.
 That record made him a star, and he became famous for his yodeling style of singing.
 He had three further chart-toppers and a Top 10 hit by 1964 - all revivals of old songs.
 After that the hits tailed off as musical trends changed in the mid-1960s.
 He continued as a popular performer, however, for many years, and in 1991 he reached the charts again with a new recording of "She Taught Me How To Yodel", which peaked at number 40 in the UK.
-He was still occasionally performing into the 21st century.
+Following a divorce, he returned to Australia in 1988 and remarried in 1992.
+He was still occasionally performing in the early 21st century, but he died from pneumonia in Australia during May 2024 at the age of 86.

 #